Updated: Nov 17

 An hour later, Evan arrived at the Zurvan Theater.
 As he entered the room, he heard a familiar voice coming from the coffee station.

 “I would say good morning…but the sun never went down.”

 “Joelle, good morning.
 I looked for you at breakfast.”

 “Not much of a breakfast person, This hot coffee and peach muffin will be fine,”

 In walked Chief Navid, “ Everyone, please take your seats.
 It’s a full day and we have mission orders to discuss…”

 We hope you have enjoyed this excerpt from the third book in the Accelerant Series.
 ‘New Pangaea’

-This new novel is expected in bookstores in late 20019.
+This new novel is expected in bookstores in mid 2021.
 Until then, get caught up: